AriFordsham/GHCWiki/commentary/prim-ops.md

 PrimOps are made available to Haskell code through the virtual module `GHC.Prim`.
 This module has no implementation, and its interface never resides on disk: if `GHC.Prim` is imported, we use a built-in `ModIface` value - see `ghcPrimIface` in [compiler/iface/LoadIface.lhs](/trac/ghc/browser/ghc/compiler/iface/LoadIface.lhs).

+It would also be useful to look at the [Wired-in and known-key things](commentary/compiler/wired-in) wiki page to understand this topic.

 ## The primops.txt.pp file